 Industrial Applications

 In industrial applications, both LED and induction lights offer durability and energy efficiency.
-Induction lighting is particularly well-suited for large commercial settings requiring high brightness, as it stays relatively cool even in high-heat environments.
-For example, replacing metal halide fixtures with induction fixtures at the University of California, Santa Cruz, reduced the fixture count by 60%, improved light distribution, and increased light levels to 35 footcandles.
+Induction lighting is particularly well-suited for large commercial settings requiring high brightness, as it provides broad illumination for widespread, uniform lighting in large spaces and stays relatively cool even in high-heat environments.
+However, induction fixtures can be bulky and limit design flexibility, and induction lighting is often bulkier than LED lighting, which can restrict its use in space-constrained environments.
+For example, replacing metal halide fixtures with induction fixtures at a University in California reduced the fixture count by 60%, improved light distribution, and increased light levels to 35 footcandles.

 Ceramic metal halide lamps provide good color rendering and are often used in retail and display settings where visual accuracy is important.
 However, they can be less energy-efficient and generate more heat, which may require additional cooling measures.